Ipuvi/Catalog-App/README.md

 This web app is a project for the Udacity (https://classroom.udacity.com/nanodegrees/nd501-iniot).

 ## About
-+This project is a RESTful web application utilizing the Flask framework which accesses a SQL database that populates categories and their items.
+This project is a RESTful web application utilizing the Flask framework which accesses a SQL database that populates categories and their items.
 OAuth2 provides authentication for further CRUD functionality on the application.
 Currently OAuth2 is implemented for Google Accounts.

 ## In This Repo
-+This project has one main Python module `project.py` which runs the Flask application.
+This project has one main Python module `project.py` which runs the Flask application.
 A SQL database is created using the `databasetup.py` module and you can populate the database with test data using `CatalogData.py`.
-+The Flask application uses stored HTML templates in the tempaltes folder to build the front-end of the application.
+The Flask application uses stored HTML templates in the tempaltes folder to build the front-end of the application.
 CSS/JS/Images are stored in the static directory.

  ## Skills Honed
  1. Python